jungjuseong/RokitEngine/README.md

 Running
 =======
-Other than running RokitEngine from a frontend, such as Ultimaker/Cura, one can run RokitEngine from the command line.
+Other than running CuraEngine from a frontend, such as Ultimaker/Cura, one can run CuraEngine from the command line.
 For that one needs a settings JSON file, which can be found in the Ultimaker/Cura repository.
 Note that the structure of the json files has changed since 2.1.
 In the corresponding branch of the Cura repository you can find how the json files used to be structured.

 An example run for an UM2 machine looks as follows:
-* Navigate to the RokitEngine directory and execute the following
+* Navigate to the CuraEngine directory and execute the following
 ```
-./build/RokitEngine slice -v -j ../Cura/resources/definitions/dual_extrusion_printer.def.json -o "output/test.gcode" -e1 -s infill_line_distance=0 -e0 -l "/model_1.stl" -e1 -l "fully_filled_model.stl"
+./build/CuraEngine slice -v -j ../Cura/resources/definitions/dual_extrusion_printer.def.json -o "output/test.gcode" -e1 -s infill_line_distance=0 -e0 -l "/model_1.stl" -e1 -l "fully_filled_model.stl"
 ```

-Run `RokitEngine help` for a general description of how to use the RokitEngine tool.
+Run `CuraEngine help` for a general description of how to use the CuraEngine tool.

 [Set the environment variable](https://help.ubuntu.com/community/EnvironmentVariables) CURA_ENGINE_SEARCH_PATH to the appropriate paths, delimited by a colon e.g.
 ```